 Grapes are produced from the evangelistic ministry and figs are produced by the apostolic ministry.
 We must interrupt here to clarify that these passages do not display any notion of what the pastoral matriarchy explains them to be.
-The passage in Matthew 7 is in the context of giving warning of the false prophets who come in sheep clothing who are the thorn and thistle producing wolves; with the prior verses discussing the “narrow way,” where few will go in.
+The above passage in Matthew 7 is in the context of giving the warning about false prophets who come in sheep's clothing and are the thorn and thistle producing wolves; with the prior verses discussing the “narrow way” where few will go in.
 And immediately following the passage, Matthew 7:21 tells us that “Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven.”
 The pastoral matriarchy has only produced thorns and thistles.
-It produces the time wasting thorns of false guilt for not submitting to its Girgashite Mother’s Day traditions and routines instead of teaching and fortifying the evangelists (grapes) to operate; and it has produced the thistles where one must shed blood unto their Jebusite leaders in order to receive milk, instead of producing the meat of apostolic (fig) wisdom and judgements.
+It produces the time wasting bramble bush of false guilt for not submitting to its Girgashite Mother’s Day traditions and routines instead of teaching and fortifying the evangelists (grapes) to operate; and it produces three-pronged prickly wild plants (thorns) where one must shed blood unto their Jebusite leaders in order to receive milk, instead of producing the meat of apostolic (fig) wisdom and judgements.

-When we produce Good fruit our branch grows strong and healthy.
-This does not mean that it has to be physically big, especially if the fruit is of a delicate nature or if it is a type of apostolic fruit that is compact in calories.
-It does mean that health and God’s goodness must flow into it.
-If we produce a fruit, we are partakers of that fruit into ourselves.
-We continually become new vessels ourselves so the newest fruit that we produce has the likeness and capability of containing that fruit.
-We produce fruit for others to eat, with the ability to eat of that fruit, which we just produced.
-We are the firstfruit because the seed was wrought in us, which we get to experience first.
+As we produce Good fruit, we (the branches) also become strong and healthy.
+This does not mean that the branch or fruit have to be particularly large, especially if the fruit is of a delicate nature or if it is a type of apostolic fruit that is compact in calories.
+But it does mean that health and God’s goodness must flow into it.
+If we produce a fruit, we are also allowed to partake of that fruit into ourselves in addition to providing the fruit for others.
 This is why there are so many passages in Scripture that talk about being able to eat from what we have produced and not producing just so the enemy reaps the value of it for temporal gain or purposes.

 12 I know that there is no good in them, but for a man to rejoice, and to do good in his life.
 13 And also that every man should eat and drink, and enjoy the good of all his labour, it is the gift of God.
 (Ecclesiastes 3:12-13)